Halfway Houses Primary School is committed to safeguarding and promoting the welfare of all children entrusted to our

 We have one Designated Safeguarding Lead (DSL) and five Deputy Designated Safeguarding Leads (DDSL).
 They are:

 Lindsay Fordyce (HOS) - DSL

 Claire Michel (EYFS Lead) - DSL

-If you become concerned about the welfare of a child in the school, please contact either the DSL or a DDSL on: 01795 662875.
+If you become concerned about the welfare of a child in the school, please contact either the Lead DSL or a DSL on: 01795 662875.

 If you have an urgent concern about a child in the community linked to something you have seen or heard please do not wait to contact a member of school staff but contact Children’s Social Care on: 03000 411111, out of hours 03000 419419.